anrieff/geiger-counter/Readme.md

 	* 9-level display brightness setting;
 	* Battery level monitoring, including an alarm tone if the batteries are nearly flat.

+* **v2.1**
+	* PC link protocol: the device can be hooked up to a PC via a serial link (e.g., using a USB-to-UART convertor like the [SparkFun's FTDI Basic](https://www.sparkfun.com/products/9873)).
+Using that protocol you can:
+		* Fine-tune the GM tube sensitivity, instead of the fixed "57/100" value used in earlier firmwares;
+		* Set up alarms if the radioactivity exceeds a certain level;
+		* Set up and download radiation logging.
+	* Logging feature: leave the Geiger Counter turned on somewhere and it will accumulate statistics for the radiation level over time.
+The log data is stored in the ATmega EEPROM, so it's saved even in the event of a power loss.
+The gathered data can later be downloaded via the PC link, and you can graph it over time, producing charts like [this](http://anrieff.net/radiation_logs/RL_Flight_SOF_BLQ.png).

 # Hardware

 The device is sold through our friends at Robotev, [see here](http://www.robotev.com/product_info.php?cPath=1_50&products_id=578) if you want one (currently shipping to Bulgaria and Balkan-area countries only).
 More photos of the device can be found [here](http://lva.bg/products/geiger-counter/gallery).